adamflott/flottbot/README.md

 ![screenshot](flottbot-screenshot.png)

 Currently doesn't support any security for external commands but will run things found in `commands` that have a valid `index.yaml`.
+This model allows you to write the bot commands in any language.

-## Status
+## Features

 Work in progress -- I wouldn't use it just yet...

+* Webhook server runs in TLS
+* Commands can be written in any language, they are invoked as regular system processes
+* Commands are forced to timeout after a configurable amount of time
+* No dependencies once compiled

 ## TODO (in order of importance)